22blu9/linux-hardened/README.md

 This will be a hardened Linux kernel for Cubism, our own bloat-free operating system also in this repo, with x86_64 support and with future aarch64 suppport.

 #### Plans for Cubism
 Cubism will use flatpak for graphical apps, a package manager to download CLI packages (Most likely going to be NetBSD's Pkgsrc), and is planned to have halium support for mobile devices.
 This will be straight from scratch and will most likely be a barebones GNU/Linux distro with zsh as a replacement for bash.
-It will be rootless, and all additional packages will not be tied to the base system in any way, making a smaller attack space. ~~Run0 will replace sudo for security reasons, so yes, this will use systemd.~~ It will utilize runit.
+It will be rootless, and all additional packages will not be tied to the base system in any way, making a smaller attack space. doas will replace sudo for security reasons, so yes, this will use runit, and utilize busybox.

 #### How to make the system  - WORK IN PROGRESS
 ##### Prerequisites